fazalmajid/edgewalker/README.md

 ## Instructions

-Clone this repository into one of your own.
+* Clone this repository into one of your own.
-Edit the first lines in the script edggewalker.sh (`X509` and `USERNAME`).
+* Edit the first lines in the script edgewalker.sh (`X509` and `USERNAME`).
 Not strictly necessary, but make it your own.

 Log in as root on your OpenBSD machine, then: